 Stock Ownership Guidelines for Directors

-Each non-employee director is expected to own or control, directly or indirectly, shares of the Company's common stock equal to five times the value of the annual director cash retainer within five years of first becoming a non-employee director, or within five years of April 22, 2014, whichever is later.
+Each non-employee director is expected to own or control, directly or indirectly, shares of the Company's common stock equal to five times the value of the annual director cash retainer within five years of first becoming a non-employee director.
 Each non-employee director is expected to retain such investment in the Company as long as he or she is a non-employee director.
 Exceptions to this stock ownership guideline may be approved from time to time by the Board as it deems necessary to address individual circumstances.

 Stock Ownership Guidelines and Holding Requirements for its CEO

-The CEO is expected to own or control, directly or indirectly, shares of Mercury common stock with a value of at least five times the CEO’s base salary.
-The CEO is expected to meet this guideline within five years of first becoming CEO, or within five years of April 22, 2014, whichever is later, and is expected to retain such investment in the Company as long as he or she is the CEO.
+The CEO is expected to own or control, directly or indirectly, shares of Mercury common stock with a value of at least five times the CEO's base salary.
+The CEO is expected to meet this guideline within five years of first becoming CEO and is expected to retain such investment in the Company as long as he or she is the CEO.
 Prior to meeting the five times holding requirement per this guideline, after applicable tax withholding on the vesting of an equity award, the CEO is required to retain 50% of the net, after tax award until he or she is in compliance with the stock ownership guideline.
 Exceptions to this stock ownership guideline may be approved from time to time by the Board as it deems necessary to address individual circumstances.
 Mr. Aslett's holdings of our common stock satisfy the stock ownership guidelines.

 Stock Ownership Guidelines and Holding Requirements for its Executives who Report to the CEO